gdebasis/lucene-msmarco/README.md

 ### Index the MS MARCO passage collection

-Download the MS MARCO passage collection file `collection.tsv', and create a soft link to the file named `data/collection,tsv'.
+Download the MS MARCO passage collection file `collection.tsv`, and create a soft link to the file named `data/collection.tsv`.

 Run the following script to build the index.
 ```